Skip to content

 A Real-World Use Case of MQTT Sparkplug B Messages

 For the purpose of the demonstration, we will use two Raspberry Pis.
 One of the Raspberry Pis will act as a greenhouse control unit measuring humidity and temperature.
 We will use a DHT11 sensor for that.
-The same Raspberry Pi will also monitor unauthorised access using a proximity sensor.
+The same Raspberry Pi will also monitor unauthorized access using a proximity sensor.
 The other Raspberry Pi will act as a remote monitoring station, which receives greenhouse telemetry data and displays the temperature and humidity data on an HMI.
 The second Raspberry Pi will also monitor the intrusion and switch ON an AC lamp when an intrusion is detected.
 Refer the below diagram, which represents the simulation of a remote greenhouse monitoring system.

-The Raspberry Pi devices shown above act as MQTT clients that are sending and receiving MQTT messages.
+Raspberry Pi devices as MQTT clients that are sending and receiving MQTT messagesThe Raspberry Pi devices shown above act as MQTT clients that are sending and receiving MQTT messages.
 To facilitate MQTT communication between the devices, we are going to use HiveMQ Cloud as the centralized MQTT broker.
 The Greenhouse control unit device is responsible for:

 • Measuring temperature and humidity of the greenhouse